Islandora/documentation/docs/technical-documentation/updating_drupal.md

 ## Updating Drupal Modules

 Islandora 8 uses several general Drupal modules and some specialized Islandora Drupal modules, and over time new versions of these modules are released.
-There are two approaches to updating Drupal modules in Islandora using Composer or updating modules individually.
+There are two approaches to updating Drupal modules in Islandora: using Composer or updating modules individually.
 Islandora 8 uses Composer to determine which Drupal module versions should be installed for each release of Islandora 8.
 Therefore if you update the Islandora specific Drupal modules using Composer you will also update any dependent general Drupal modules as well.
 The second method is to individually update Drupal modules.

 For more information about how to update Drupal modules visit:

 https://www.drupal.org/docs/8/extending-drupal-8/updating-modules

-NOTE: First make sure you have made database and file back ups.
+!!!
+"Back Up" First make sure you have made database and file back ups.